fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Ibrahim (A.S.) lived on the earth worshipping Allah, sanctifying Him and calling people to worship Allah and Allah alone.
+Ibrahim ﷺ   lived on the earth worshipping Allah, sanctifying Him and calling people to worship Allah and Allah alone.
 But he knew that his days on earth were limited and that these days would be followed by death and finally resurrection.
 The knowledge of life after death filled Abraham with peace and love and certitude.
-One day Ibrahim (AS) asked Allah how dead people will come back on The day of judgment.
+One day Ibrahim ﷺ   asked Allah how dead people will come back on The day of judgment.
 Allah commanded him to take four birds, tear them apart into pieces and then mix the bodies up.
 He then divided the mix into four parts and placed each part on the top of four hills.
-He asked Ibrahim (A.S.) to call back the birds by Allah’s name.
+He asked Ibrahim ﷺ   to call back the birds by Allah’s name.
 Immediately, the birds reassembled to their original parts, came back to life.
 Allah Has revealed this in Al-Quran:

     Remember when Abraham said: "My Lord Show me how You give life to the dead."
 Allah said: "Do you not believe?"
 Abraham said: "Yes I believe, but to be stronger in Faith."
 He said: "Take four birds, the cause them to incline towards you (then slaughter them, cut them into pieces) and then put a portion of them on every hill and call them they will come to you in haste.
 And know that Allah is All Mighty and All Wise."
     Quran, surah Al-Baqarah (The Cow) 2:260

-Ibrahim (A.S.) is the only person that the Quran commands our prophet to look up to as a role model.
+Ibrahim is the only person that the Quran commands our prophet to look up to as a role model.
 Allah Says in Al-Quran:

     Then, We have inspired you (O Muhammad, saying): "Follow the religion of Ibrahim (Abraham) Haneefa" (Islamic Monotheism – to worship none but Allah)
     Quran, surah An-Nahl (The Bee) 16:123